S4more/web-dev-project/README.md

 * Only one member must submit the page to LEA.
 * However, all members must have the same copy of the project in their respective server account
 * Deadline: DEC 1st

-### Questions for teacher
-* Can we use javascript for a simmilar but more advanced form system on another page instead of the contact.html page in the reqs